rmcar17/piqtree/docs/quickstart/construct_nj_tree.md

 ### Basic Usage

-Make a pairwise distance matrix, then construct a the rapid neighbour-joining tree.
+Make a pairwise distance matrix, then construct the rapid neighbour-joining tree.

 ```python
 from cogent3 import load_aligned_seqs